Sanity will be the topic of this day.

 A person with a distorted view of reality may think it's alright and that people are actually like this because they believe it's common.
 It is not normal, and very few people are like this.

 Every day people are quiet when it comes to drama.
-The everyday person normalizes happenings and can enjoy life and others.
+The average person normalizes happenings and can enjoy life and others.

 The crazy person is like the addicted individual; they have to know they have a problem to seek help and resolve it.